 - (Recommended) All desks, customer service areas and seating, individual work stations, or work areas need to be separated by at least six feet. - (Recommended) Markings have been placed at least six feet apart at customer line areas inside the store and/or on sidewalks to public entrances.
 Aisles are marked with 1-way directional notices. - (Recommended) Order areas are separated from Pick up areas to prevent customers from gathering. - (Recommended) Implement or maintain physical barriers for high-contact settings (e.g. see-through shields at cashier stations). - Crowd Control.
 Plan on how you will monitor the number of customers onsite and how you will be notifying arrivals when the maximum allowed has been reached, along with what steps they should do to wait.
-The maximum number will be based on which reopening phase the county is in and cannot exceed your business maximum occupancy given physical distancing measures. - Employee Training & Test Runs.
+The maximum number will be based on which reopening phase the county is in and cannot exceed your business maximum occupancy given physical distancing measures (think about if everyone was standing 6-feet apart, how many customers could there possibly be?). - Employee Training & Test Runs.
 (Recommended) Make sure all employees understand the plan, how to wear their face mask, what symptoms they should be monitoring themselves for, the sanitation schedule, and crowd control.
 Make sure to test run the sanitation plan, and add new areas as needed.